MichaelZaugg/OpenSteamController-Continued/Mods/CAD-Releases/README.md

 You can find the official CAD files on Steam [here](https://store.steampowered.com/news/app/353370/view/3931035846865618326).

-This includes almost everything insight the controller except a few parts.
+This includes almost everything inside the controller except a few parts.

 ## User Created Models - Unofficial